complexphoton/MESTI.m/examples/2d_metalens/README.md

 In this example, we:

   - Build a mm-diameter hyperbolic metalens based on the [meta-atom design example](../2d_meta_atom).
-  - Use mesti() to compute its transmission matrix, using compressed input/output matrices (SCSA-c).
+  - Use mesti() to compute its transmission matrix, using compressed input/output matrices (APF-c).
   - Use angular spectrum propagation to obtain field profile away from the metalens.
   - Map out the transmission efficiency and Strehl ratio for all incident angles.